-- All applicants must present the medical release form signed by a physician at the time of physical performance testing. - The physical performance test battery consists of five exercise test events, immediately preceded by a warm-up session with rest periods to ensure the safety of the applicant. - The physical performance test battery is designed to measure the cumulative effect on each applicant.
-Therefore, a failure on any one of the test events constitutes a failure of the entire test battery and will exclude the applicant from further processing. - The Physical performance test battery and standards are detailed below along with a general explanation of each test event protocol:
+- The Physical Performance Test Battery consists of five exercise test events, immediately preceded by a warm-up session with intermittent rest periods to ensure the safety of the applicants. - The Physical Performance Test Battery is designed to measure the cumulative effect on each applicant.
+Therefore, a failure on any one of the test events constitutes a failure of the entire Test Battery and will exclude the applicant from further processing. - The Physical Performance Test Battery and Standards are detailed below along with a general explanation of each test event protocol:

-Vertical Jump 15.5 inches
+Vertical Jump 15.5 Inches

-Sit ups 30 repetitions in one minute
+Sit-ups 30 Repetitions

-300 meter run 66 seconds
+300 Meter Run 66 Seconds

-Push-ups 25 repetitions
+Push-ups 25 Repetitions

-1.5 mile run 15 minutes, 54 seconds
+1.5 Mile Run 15 Minutes 54 Seconds